 pattern { action }

-where pattern is basically1 defined in the Definitions section, and action is C code to be executed, usually referencing something in the User subroutines section.
+is C code to be executed, usually referencing something in the

 /* nexttoken: obtain name of next matched pattern. return NULL on EOF */